starscr3am77/lightshowpi/README.md

 ask in return is that you send any updates / improvements you may make to them back to us so that we can all benefit from your improvements!

-Join us on our [Google+ community page](https://plus.google.com/communities/101789596301454731630) and / or [Facebook page](https://www.facebook.com/lightshowpi) as well to share your experiences using lightshowPi, as well as videos of your shows!
+Join us on our [Reddit page](https://www.reddit.com/r/LightShowPi/) and / or [Facebook page](https://www.facebook.com/lightshowpi) as well to share your experiences using lightshowPi, as well as videos of your shows!

 Thanks, and enjoy ;)